-Evidence that the CDM was seriously considered as a factor in the decision to implement the project is evidenced through communication between Hidroluz and Incomex, a consulting company /12/, in order to assess potential CDM revenues.
+Evidence that the CDM was seriously considered in the decision to implement the project was provided through written communication between Hidroluz and Incomex, a consulting company /17/, in order to assess potential CDM revenues.
 The communication emphasizes the necessity of CDM/CER revenues and subrogation in order to realize the Saldanha project.
-The letter issued 26 February 2003 was verified by DNV.
-According to the ANEEL Resolution 727 /9/ the starting date of construction was 1 April 2004.
+The letter issued on 26 February 2003 was verified by DNV.
+The starting date of the project activity, the purchase of the generators, is 28 November 2003.
+According to the ANEEL Resolution 727 /11/ the starting date of construction was on 1 April 2004.